Back to Neural ODEs Hub

 Why Lifting is Necessary

-A fundamental limitation of ODEs in $\mathbb{R}^d$: by the uniqueness theorem, solution trajectories cannot cross.
+ODE trajectories in $\mathbb{R}^d$ cannot cross (uniqueness theorem).
 In 2D, this means a continuous flow cannot separate two interleaving spirals -- the trajectories would have to pass through each other.

 class ODEClassifier(nn.Module):